Anxiety, Trauma/PTSD & Relationship Therapy in Washington, DC, NC & VA.

 You are very independent.
 You like to do things on your own, and not have to rely on others.

 You tend to have low levels of emotional interactions, and maybe other's have described you as being a bit distant or detached at times.
-You can feel frustrated or misunderstood when your partners pressures you to be more close or emotionally expressive with them.
+You can feel frustrated or misunderstood when your partner pressures you to be closer or emotionally expressive with them.

 Maybe you learned in your family that emotions where not safe, or that emotions were not allowed to be expressed in a direct way.